-Applicable percentage ownership is based on 15,989,890 shares of common stock outstanding at October 1, 2013 and assumes the automatic conversion of all outstanding shares of our convertible preferred stock into 14,997,312 shares of our common stock upon the closing of this offering.
-For purposes of the table below, we have assumed that shares of common stock will be outstanding upon the closing of this offering.
+Applicable percentage ownership is based on 63,959,631 shares of common stock outstanding at October 1, 2013 and assumes the conversion of all outstanding shares of our convertible preferred stock into 59,989,268 shares of our common stock.
+For purposes of the table below, we have assumed that shares of common stock will be outstanding upon completion of this offering.
 In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed to be outstanding all shares of common stock subject to options held by that person or entity that are currently exercisable or exercisable within 60 days of October 1, 2013.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.